Futurists of the World takes on the Metaverse

 We thank you for taking the time to read this article, and if you like this quick recap of our conversations, please consider donating!
 Another option is to join us during our live Twitter Spaces so you can network with the futures/foresight field experts and professionals, and share your own thoughts and questions with us.
 You can also be featured on here!

-Make sure to follow the Using Foresight page, and our social media accounts (@usingforesight) to be informed of any or all of our future events.
-You can also check out our website to learn more of what we do, and the other kinds of content we create!
+Make sure to follow our social media accounts (@5cenarios) to be informed of any or all of our future events.
+You can also check out our Patreon to learn more of what we do, and the other kinds of content we create!

 Until next time!